 Copies of the Board's agenda are available by calling the County Clerk's office at (616) 632-7640.
 Minutes of past meetings also are available by calling the County Clerk's office.

-See the Kent County For a complete list of upcoming meetings and times.
+See the Kent County Meeting Calendar for a complete list of upcoming meetings and times.

 Standing Committee Meetings

 Items that appear on the Board of Commissioners' agenda usually are first considered by one of two standing committees.
 Finance Committee meeting minutes and Legislative Committee meeting minutes are reviewed and approved by each respective committee.

 The Finance and Physical Resources Committee is scheduled to meet at 8:30 a.m. on the first and third Tuesday of each month in the Board of Commissioners' Room (Room 310) on the third floor of the County Administration Building.
 The committee's duties include: